katebonner/challenge-6/README.md

 ## Description

 This project leverages the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to fetch and dislay weather data for any given city.
+It displays a dashboard populated with the current weather, a 5 day forecast, and the user's recent search history from local memory.

 ![weather dashboard](./assets/weather-dashboard.png)